Ideal cores for gaming

 In general terms, no. Look at the attached graph, it represents the employment rate of a processor.
 Intel Core i7-11370H in several games much more rigorous, and much more essential, than those available today.
 What appears in such a graph is the processor usage rate in three different games, expressed in average and maximum values.
 Average values were sustained under the 70%, and the maximums never reached 100%.
 This means that the Intel Core i7-11370H was able to deliver a completely perfect experience despite having only 4 cores and eight threads.

 Does this mean that every single 4-core, 8-thread processor is going to deliver this good of an experience?
 Nope, and now you should understand why.
-The Intel Core i7-11370H has a very high CPI and has a fairly aggressive turbo mode that keeps working frequencies high.
-A processor with a lower IPC and that works at a lower frequency is not going to offer the same experience, and will probably end up being overwhelmed by those games.
+The Intel Core i7-11370H has a very high CPI and has a rather aggressive turbo mode that maintains high working frequencies. processor having a lower CPI and running at a lower continuum is not going to deliver the same experience, and you will likely end up being overwhelmed by those games.

 Would performance in those games improve by using a six-core, 12-thread processor?
 The answer will surprise you, and it is not only probably not, but in some cases it could even get worse.
 Again, the key lies in the CPI.
 Continuing with the example we have given previously, using a Ryzen 5 1600, which has six cores and 12 threads, would make us lose performance thanks to the IPC difference between this and the Intel Core i7-11370H.